PedroPostiga/FEUP-LDTS-project/docs/README.md

 ### MVC
 #### Problem in context
 Separate the data, interface and control of the game to have a more code reusability and to make the code more organized and easy to implement.
-Without this pattern, the Single Principle Responsibility could be broken, as a part of any of the MVC parts could be implemented on another.
+Without this pattern, the Single Principle Responsibility could be broken, as a part of the MVC parts could be implemented on another.

 #### The Pattern
 The MVC pattern is a way to separate all the code in three elements, Model, View and Control.
-The Model does not have dependences, the View depends on the Model, and the Controller depends on both the Viewer and Model.
+The Model does not have dependencies, the View depends on the Model, and the Controller depends on both the Viewer and Model.

 #### Implementation
 The main source directory of the project has three directories that represent one of the MVC elements, they are: